DataFestUofT/submit-project-intercontinental/team_submission.md

-This is a sample of the `team_submission.md` that should accompany your submission.
+Ka Chun Mo franco.mo@mail.utoronto.ca
+Edmund Lo
+Grace Liu
+Boyu Zhu

-A slide deck/app (select one) was created, and is available in these files XXX (add links/file names as appropriate).
+A slide deck was created, and is available "slides.pdf".

-A video/write-up (select one) was created, and is available in these files XXX (add links/file names as appropriate).
+A write-up was created, and is available "write-up.pdf".